101 Noise Complaint: How to Deal With Noisy Neighbours

 Lodging a Noise Complaint with the Local Council

-So, if you can’t call the police, how can you lodge a noise complaint and who with?
+So, if you can't call the police, how can you lodge a noise complaint and who with?
+Instead of calling 101 to report a noise complaint, it might be time to turn to the local council.
 Currently, there is no national law against any level of noise in the UK.
 However, you can lodge a noise complaint with your local council, this is known as a statutory nuisance.

 The UK Government website states that statutory nuisance covers the following: